SLLEN: Semantic-aware Low-light Image Enhancement Network

+As illustrated in Figure~\ref{overall_network}, the auxiliary-network (SSaN) used for SS only contains U-Net encoder $encoder_{SS}$ and decoder $decoder_{SS}$ (see the upper part in Figure~\ref{overall_network}).
+But, besides the traditional U-Net encoder $encoder_{LLE}$ and decoder $decoder_{LLE}$, there are also three extra modules, i.e., Feature Extraction Module, Feature Enhancement Module, and Feature Fusion Module that are included in the LLEmN (see the lower part in Figure~\ref{overall_network}).
+Therefore, in this subsection, we will introduce the details of these modules.

-\subsection{Feature Extraction Module}
+\subsubsection{Feature Extraction Module}

 Three kinds of feature, i.e., low-level feature $\bf{L}$, HSF $\bf{H}$, and IEF $\bf{B}$ are extracted in this module.
-For $\bf{L}$, it is extracted through the U-Net encoder, i.e.,
+For $\bf{L}$, it is extracted through the last layer of LLE encoder ($encoder_{LLE}$), i.e.,

-where $f_{encoder}$ denotes the operation of encoder.
-For $\bf{H}$, it is extracted from the output map of semantic segmentation network (SSN)~\cite{Long2017Fully}.
-Figure~\ref{extraction_block}(a) gives an example of segmentation process of SSN, where $\bf{S}$ is the semantic map obtained from SSN.
-To draw $\bf{H}$ from $\bf{S}$, high-level semantic extraction block (HSEB) demonstrated in Figure~\ref{extraction_block}(b) is designed, which involves three convolutional layers (each layer has 64, 128, and 512 filters of size 3 $\times$ 3) and max pooling with ReLU activation.
+where $f_{encoder_{LLE}}$ denotes the operation of $encoder_{LLE}$.
+For $\bf{H}$, it is extracted from SS map $\bf{S}$, i.e., the output of the last layer of SSaN decoder (see Figure~\ref{overall_network}).
+To draw $\bf{H}$ from $\bf{S}$, high-level semantic extraction block (HSEB) is designed, which involves three convolutional layers (each layer has 32, 128, and 512 filters of size 3 $\times$ 3) and max pooling with ReLU activation.
 Formally, the process of HSEB can be illustrated by:

 where $f_{HSEB}$ stands for the operation of the HSEB.